The Fidelity Standard

 - 0: missing — no V1 concrete image returns

-A brief can specify one of three registers: clean (radio-safe, no profanity), mature (adult themes, profanity as story serves), or explicit (full creative latitude).
-The audit detects strong-language markers in the lyric body, infers the de-facto register from marker density, and scores the gap against what the brief requested.
-Today’s forge surfaces do not set a register constraint — the component is null-by-default until the Explicit-Mode toggle (a separate, deferred work item) lands.
+A brief can specify one of three content ratings: clean (radio-safe, no profanity), mature (adult themes, profanity as story serves), or explicit (full creative latitude).
+The audit detects strong-language markers in the lyric body, infers the de-facto rating from marker density, and scores the gap against what the brief requested.
+Today’s forge surfaces do not set a content-rating constraint — the component is null-by-default until the Explicit-Mode toggle (a separate, deferred work item) lands.
+Not to be confused with the SA#32 tone register (joy / swagger / rage / playfulness / etc) — content rating is the MPAA-style profanity perimeter; tone register is the emotional posture.
 The framework is documented in advance so implementers can prepare:

 - 95: register-matched — requested and inferred align